Plethodontidae: Evolutionary history

 Plethodontidae are estimated to have split from their sister group Amphiumidae around the K-Pg boundary, and to have diversified during the Paleogene.
 The origin region of the family is North America, with oldest of the European members of the family known from the Middle Miocene of Slovakia.

 Subfamilies and genera

-The family Plethodontidae consists of two extant subfamilies and about 478 species divided among these genera, making up the majority of known salamander species:
+The family Plethodontidae consists of two extant subfamilies and about 516 to 520 species divided among 29 genera, making up the majority of known salamander species:

 Following a major revision in 2006, the genus Haideotriton was found to be a synonym of Eurycea, while the genus Lineatriton were made synonyms of Pseudoeurycea.

+A single hemidactyliine (Palaeoplethodon) is known from Miocene fossil remains preserved in Dominican amber, marking the only record of salamanders in the Caribbean.